bdeboe/isc-datafest/TUTORIAL.md

 docker-compose build
 ```

-When the image built succesfully, you can start it using the following command, fine tuning any port mappings or image and container names as you prefer.
+When the image built succesfully, you can launch a container it using the following command, fine tuning any port mappings or image and container names as you prefer.

 ```Shell
 docker run -d --name iris-datafest -p 41773:1972 -p 42773:52773 -p 8080:8080 iris-datafest --check-caps false --ISCAgent false